pixiv/charcoal-ios/Sources/Charcoal/Charcoal.docc/Components/Typographies.md

 # Charocal Typographies

-Charcoal typographies are designed to be used in a variety of contexts and are highly customizable.
+Charcoal Typographies are designed to be used in a variety of contexts and are highly customizable.

 @Metadata {
     @DocumentationExtension(mergeBehavior: append)